Date:July 14, 2020

-Steel makes up the bulk of material used in metal buildings.
-Primary and secondary framing members, metal walls and roofs are all made of steel.
+The typical design elements of a metal building consist of primary and secondary framing members, metal walls and roofs, which are all made of steel.
 This makes a metal building more sustainable because steel is 100% recyclable and can be recycled into the same material of the same quality again and again.

 In terms of the steel used in construction, AISI notes that “Structural steel produced in North America typically contains 90 percent or more recycled steel.
 Steel framing itself contains a minimum of 25 percent recycled steel and is continually and completely recyclable.”
 Additionally, steel used as a building material can help a project meet sustainability requirements in the International Green Construction Code (IGCC) and ratings programs such as the U.S. Green Building Council's (USGBC's) Leadership in Energy and Environmental Design (LEED) certification program.

 Learn more about metal buildings and sustainability here (https://www.mbma.com/Steel_Rec...).

 Read AISI's Sustainability in Steel fact sheets below:Steel Sustainability in Auto Fact Sheet Steel Sustainability in Construction Fact Sheet Steel Sustainability in Recycling Fact Sheet Steel Sustainability in Steel Making Fact Sheet